ipsy-md/medusa-docs/content/tools/ssh.rst

 Authenticate, and you now have an interactive session on the remote machine.

+SSH on Windows
+**************

+How to install the SSH Client on Windows 10

+#.
+Press the Search button and type “Optional feature”
+   -> Click the top result, which should read, “Add an optional feature”.

+#.
+Click “Add a feature” in Settings

+#.
+Install the Windows OpenSSH Client
+   -> Type “SSH” in the optional features search bar, then tick the entry that reads “OpenSSH Client”.
+   Finally, click the “Install” button at the bottom of your Window.
+   The process will take a few seconds to complete and shouldn’t require a restart.

+How to Use SSH in Commands in Windows 10

+#.
+Open Command Prompt (or Powershell)
+   -> Press Start and then type “Command Prompt”.
+Click the top result.

+#.
+Run the SSH command to view its usage guide
+   -> Command Prompt will return a full list of options and syntax for you to use as you require.

+#.
+Connect to your server via your Windows Open SSH client
+   -> In most cases, you won’t need the above options to connect to your SSH server.
+Instead, you can simply run: go to A. above!

 Keys
 ****
 SSH also supports key-based authentication, which is much more secure than